stevederico/xqr/README.md

 ## Features
 - **Dynamic QR Code Generation**: Generate QR codes based on X.com usernames.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
-- **Dark Mode Support**: Tailored for accessibility and modern aesthetics.
 - **Browser-Only Functionality**: No backend or database required.

 ## Technologies Used